 If a third party is injured by a contractor working on your home, or if

-one of the contractor's employees is injured, you might be liable.
+one of the contractors employees is injured, you could be liable.
 The

-best protection is to be sure the contractor has liability and workers'
+best way to protect yourself is to make sure the contractor carries liability

-compensation insurance.
-Before signing a contract, require that the contractor
+and workers compensation insurance.
+Before signing a contract, require

-show you current "certificates of insurance" for both liability and workers'
+the contractor to show you current certificates of insurance for both

-You want to be sure your roofer will be around to finish the job and that
+You need to make sure your roofer will be around to finish the job and

-you won't be left fending off the company's creditors that wish to place
+that you wont be left fending off the roofers creditors who wish to place

 a lien on your house.

-A good way to assess financial soundness is to get—and check—references.
+A good way to assess financial soundness is to obtainand checkreferences.

 Ask for the names of major materials suppliers.
-Then ask suppliers how
+Then ask suppliers about

-much credit is commonly extended and what the contractor's recent payment
+how much credit they commonly extend and the contractors recent payment

-If your roof has been damaged in a storm, be wary of contractors who appear
+If your roof has been damaged during a storm, be wary of contractors who

-out of nowhere and offer to help.
-There are scads of roofers who make their
+appear out of nowhere to offer help.
+Scads of roofers make their livings

-livings chasing storms—traveling from area to area in search of easy-to-obtain
+chasing stormstraveling from area to area in search of easy-to-obtain

 business.
-Some of these companies do good work.
-But many do not, and if
+Some of these companies perform good work, but many do not, and

-your newly repaired roof begins to leak a year or two later, you might
+if your newly repaired roof begins to leak a year or two later, it could

 You may get two types of warranties on roofing work: a warranty on materials